php-fig/per-coding-style/spec.md

 Each individual trait that is imported into a class MUST be included one-per-line and each inclusion MUST have its own `use` import statement.

-The following is a correct example of trait `use`age.
+The following is a correct example of trait usage.

 ```php
 <?php